jessepav/lacygoill-wiki-backup/vim/register.md

 ### How does this work?

-When you provide a numbered register to  a command or operator, the redo command does not  repeat the exact  same command;  it increments the  numbered register;
+When you provide a  numbered register to a command or  operator, the dot command does not  repeat the exact  same command;  it increments the  numbered register;
 when 9 is reached, it keeps using the register 9 (it doesn't get back to 1).